sauravjaiswalsj/JPMC-virtual-internship/README.md

 ### Module 1 -
 	* Interface with a stock price data feed and create tests for it
 ### Module 2 -
+	* Implement the Perspective open source code in preparation for data visualization

 # Creating a patch file